KatePaulauskas/body-fat-percent-calculator/README.md

 The Data Model of the Body Fat Percent Calculator is designed to efficiently organise, validate, and process user inputs, calculating body fitness levels to provide results and recommendations.
 It integrates Python packages to offer a secure and user-friendly experience, focusing on two main components:

 - **Google Sheets Integration via `gspread`.** It is essential for the application's interaction with Google Sheets, where data is stored.
 This method offers a secure, accessible, and manageable solution for storing user inputs and calculated outcomes.
-This setup enhances data clarity and facilitates progress tracking over time.
 Cloud-based storage guarantees data backup and accessibility, ensuring privacy and convenience for users.

 - **Terminal Interface Enhancement with `colorama`.** It improves user interaction by utilising the `colorama` package to output colored text in the terminal, making the interface more engaging and easy to navigate.
 Color differentiation helps highlight application sections, error messages, and instructions, boosting readability and user engagement.